 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 12:05 am and the next high tide will be at 10:45 pm.
-The only low tide of the day was at 2:15 pm.
+In the high tide and low tide chart, we can see that the low tide will be at 1:25 pm and the high tide will be at 10:10 pm.

 The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 49 minutes of sun.
-The solar transit is at 1:30 pm and the length of time the moon will be visible will be 9 hours and 59 minutes.
+Today we will have 11 hours and 49 minutes of sun.
+The solar transit will be at 1:23 pm and the length of time the moon will be visible will be 10 hours and 21 minutes.

-The tidal coefficient today is 58 (average).
-At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
-The tide heights today are 2.2 m, 0.9 m and 2.0 m.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
+The tide heights today are 1.1 m and 2.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Pirie which is of 3.4 m and a minimum height of 0.1 m.